60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 You aren’t going to be able to tell the full difference without actually using the mouse or moving around in a game in person.

-This is due to your screen not having the higher refresh rates in the first place.
+This is due to your screen not having higher refresh rates in the first place.

-With that, I did find this video to be pretty informative as far as the difference between the two and goes into further detail as to why videos just will not cut it.
+With that, I did find this video to be pretty informative when it comes to seeing the difference between the two, and goes into further detail as to why videos just will not cut it.
 You really do need to see it in action, in person to actually understand the difference.

-Some of you are probably wondering if a higher FPS rate in a game with a monitor that has a higher refresh rate will give you any competitive advantages in your favorite shooters or otherwise other games and the short answer is yes, I do believe that it does.
+Some of you are probably wondering if a higher FPS rate in a game with a monitor that has a higher refresh rate will give you any advantages when it comes to competitive gaming and the short answer is yes, it has its clear advantages.

 Advantages of 144 FPS

-Yes, it will also come down to how well you can aim, how good the opponent is among using other mechanics and what not in game… but if you’re seriously competitive in games like that then the advantage is definitely there.
+Yes, it will also come down to how well you can aim, and how well the opponent is at using other mechanics and whatnot in-game… but if you’re seriously competitive in games like that then the advantage is there.

-If you want to see for yourself, Nvidia has detailed data to share overall K/D ratios using video cards that are able to utilize 144hz monitors vs video cards that are better suited for 60hz monitors.
+If you want to see for yourself, Nvidia has detailed data to share overall K/D ratios using video cards that can utilize 144hz monitors vs video cards that are better suited for 60hz monitors.

 Sure, this data comes directly from Nvidia so take the information with a grain of salt as they sell these cards and will obviously say good things about them but it’s worth looking into!
 I trust their words and their data.